ROCm/aomp/examples/openmp/README.md

 EXROOT=/opt/rocm/share/openmp-extras/examples  # The examples base directory.
 make -f $EXROOT/openmp/reduction/Makefile run
 ```
-To execute an example directly, recursively copy the entire examples directory
+To execute an example directly from a writeble directory, first recursively copy the entire set of examples,
-to a writeable directory.
+then cd to the desired example.
 For example:
 ```
 EXROOT=/opt/rocm/share/openmp-extras/examples # The examples base directory.
 cp -rp $EXROOT /tmp/                          # Recursively copy examples to /tmp/examples